raid-guild/handbook/docs/discord.md

 Within the Raid Guild Discord, you’ll notice a suite of Categories each full of different sub-channels.
 Here’s what you need to know about each.

+#### Public

+Public channels are available to everyone in the Discord.
+This offers a crossing ground for Apprentices and Guilders and is largely recreational.
+Guilders should keep a close eye on #apprentice-good-first-issues as this is where Apprentices are earning their chops and contributing to better refine the Guild.

 | Name | Category      | Visibility | Purpose |
 | -------- | --------- | ---------- | -- -- -- -- -- |
 | _#tavern_  | Public | Open | Welcome messages, small talk, basic Q & A. |